alissonsol/experiments/2025/2025-09/README.md

 git --version
 docker --version
 docker-compose --version
-mvn -version
+code --version
 code
 ```

 You should now have a Visual Studio Code window open.
-The cloud desktop is ready for coding.
+Ready for coding and adding other tools and extensions.